typekcz/beepboop-steam/README.md

 # BeepBoop
 BeepBoop is sound bot for new Steam chat.
 He connects to group chat voice channel and plays sounds there.

-Currently it doesn't work in browser version of Steam chat, because browser version of Steam chat doesn't work.
-Solution is to run entire Steam client, provided is Docker image that runs Steam client and bot in it.

 ## Features
  * Plays all Chromium supported audio formats
- * Support for playing YouTube links, also support search and play with plugin
+ * Support for playing YouTube links, also includes plugin for playing videos found by search phrase
  * Search and play sound from [myinstants.com](https://www.myinstants.com/) (plugin)
  * Multiple user welcome and leave sounds (randomly plays one)
  * Only members of Steam group chat can upload sounds.